IUS-CS/project-grenade-developers/docs/Sprint1.md

   * People learned and adapted quickly to new technologies.
   * We accomplished more than our minimum goal.
-  * Nathaneal was a good leader and rounding everyone up
+  * Nathanael was a good leader and rounding everyone up
   * Austin was very knowledgable about using Git

   ### Bad